Stewart Bagnani: Early life and education

 Born in Toronto of a prominent family, she was the daughter of Stewart Fielde Houston (1868–1910), manager of Massey Hall in Toronto and first editor of the Financial Post and Augusta Louise Beverley (Robinson) Houston (1859–1935), a professional singer, daughter of Mary Jane (Hagerman) Robinson (1823–1892) and John Beverley Robinson (1821–1896), mayor of Toronto (1856), member of the House of Commons in Ottawa (1872–1880) and Lieutenant Governor of Ontario (1880–1887).
 Bagnani's great-grandfather was Sir John Beverley Robinson (1791–1863), Chief Justice of Canada West (now Ontario) from 1829 to 1862.

 Bagnani went to school in England and to Bishop Strachan School in Toronto, then to Rome for art history.
 In Rome, she met Gilbert Bagnani (1900–1985), an Italian-Canadian scholar of ancient history, archaeologist, and classicist.
 They married in Toronto in 1929.

 In the early years of their marriage, while living part of the year in Rome, she joined her husband at the excavations of the Royal Italian Archaeological Expedition in Egypt at Tebtunis in the Sahara desert, where he was field director.
 While at the work site, she drew and painted watercolours (now at Trent University) of workers and local customs, and of early Coptic church frescoes.
+An exhibition at the Art Gallery of Ontario titled Crocodile Mummies: Stewart and Gilbert Bagnani in 1930s Egypt in 2010 honoured his contribution to archaeology, her watercolours and drawings, and their friendship with the Gallery and Trent University.